drangula/string-totitlecase/README.md

 # string-totitlecase
-String Prototype function for title case
+String prototype function for capitalizing the first letter (title)